LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/methods/report.md

 * To avoid security problems and increase reliability, the `consumerId` described in the table above must meet the following requirements:

-   * **Unguessable** - using consumerID which is based on any of the consumer's public information, such as name, email address, phone number, etc. can be guessed easily and is not recommended.
+   * **Unguessable** - using consumerID or identity with ACR loa1 which is based on any of the consumer's public information, such as name, email address, phone number, etc. can be guessed easily and is not recommended.

    * **Innumerable** - the consumerID cannot be comprised of serial numbers and must be a set of characters that have no structure, form, or scheme.